Exploring Your Spouse’s Emotional World

 The Past’s Impact on the Present Marriage: Emotion Podcast

 The communication process is hard enough with just words.
 Add emotion to the mix and sometimes we might as well be speaking a foreign language.
 Often this is because the present-moment meaning we attribute to emotions has actually been constructed in the past.
-In this NEW episode of Breaking Bread, Kaleb Beyer untangles the knot which spousal communication can find itself in because we are not decoding the emotions in the room correctly.
+In this episode of Breaking Bread, Kaleb Beyer untangles the knot which spousal communication can find itself in because we are not decoding the emotions in the room correctly.